MDAnalysis/UGM2025/workshops/MasterClasses/README.md

 ## Master Classes @ MDAnalysis UGM2025

-You can find materials related to the Tuesday 11th of November afternoon Master Classes on MDAnalysis here.
+You can find materials related to the Monday 10th of November afternoon Master Classes on MDAnalysis here.

 ## Contents

-A list of Master Class materials will be announced soon!
+* Oliver: [topology attributes](./topologyattributes): How to add custom topology attributes, using secondary structure as an example.
+* Hugo: [distopia](./distopia): Deep-dive into speeding up distance calculations with the `distopia` package.
+* Irfan: Contributing to MDAnalysis and MDAKits